-PROPOSED FORM OF BOND COUNSEL OPINION
+PROPOSED FORM OF BOND COUNSEL OPINION - TAX EXEMPT BONDS

-Set forth below is the proposed form of the opinion of Troutman Sanders LLP, Bond Counsel.
+Set forth below is the proposed form of the opinion of Troutman Sanders LLP, Bond Counsel, with respect to 2010B Bonds issued as Tax-Exempt Bonds.

-It is preliminary and subject to change prior to the delivery of the Bonds.
+It is preliminary and subject to change prior to the delivery of the 2010B Bonds.
+It shall not apply to 2010B Bonds issued as Taxable Build America Bonds.